biotz/cms.webflow/README.md

 user>
 ```

-Now that we have all pieces in place, we can initialize the `:magnet.cms/webflow` Integrant key to get a `Grafana` record.
+Now that we have all pieces in place, we can initialize the `:magnet.cms/webflow` Integrant key to get a `Webflow` record.
 As we are doing all this from the REPL, we have to manually require `magnet.cms.webflow` namespace, where the `init-key` multimethod for that key is defined (this is not needed when Duct takes care of initializing the key as part of the application start up):

 ``` clj
 user> (require '[magnet.cms.webflow :as webflow])